MicrochipTech/RNWFxx_Python_OOB/readme.md

 ## RNFWxx Serial Test

-  * With the RNWF02PC module connected via a USB-C cable, verify the _RED_ LED indicating power is illuminated on the board.
+  * With the RNFWxx module connected via a USB-C cable, verify the _RED_ LED indicating power is illuminated on the board.
 Its just to the right of the USB-C connector.
   * If not, check the USB cable and verify the driver for the UART has been loaded via Windows Device Manager.
 * If the new COM port is known, set that in the Terminal program.
   * Configure the port for **230400b,8N1** once enumerated after plugging in the board.